Exhibition & Events

 Children under age 5 are free.

 On Saturday, May 10 visitors will have another opportunity to experience the sights and sounds of steam engine in operation.
 More than 15 steam engines will be operating.
-We will be offering the opportunity for blowing steam whistles from the Museum collection and other whistles brought in from around the region.
+We will offer opportunities throughout the day for blowing steam whistles.
+These whistles are from the Museum collection and other whistles brought in from around the region.
 Held in conjunction with National Train Day, celebrated at Meridian Railroad Museum!